Kienka/my-book/chapters/chapter-03.md

-# Chapter 3: The Forgotten Chanp
+# Chapter 3: The Forgotten Champ